 Our executive officers receive two forms of annual compensation-base salary and annual incentive awards-which together constitute an executive's total annual compensation.
-Please note that "total annual compensation," as discussed in this Compensation Discussion and Analysis, differs from the "Total" compensation column of the Summary Compensation Table on pages 47 through 48, which includes long-term incentive and other forms of compensation.
+Please note that "total annual compensation," as discussed in this Compensation Discussion and Analysis, differs from the "Total" compensation column of the Summary Compensation Table on page 44, which includes long-term incentive and other forms of compensation.
 The levels of base salary and annual incentive targets for our executive officers are established annually under a program intended to maintain parity with the competitive market for executives in comparable positions.
 Target total annual compensation for each position is set at or near the "market value" for that position.

-To determine market value, the compensation committee considers compensation data based on a comparator group, as well as the most recently available data from nationally-recognized independent executive compensation surveys representing a cross section of manufacturing companies.
+To determine market value, the Officers-Directors Compensation Committee considers compensation data based on a comparator group, as well as the most recently available data from nationally-recognized independent executive compensation surveys representing a cross section of manufacturing companies.

-For purposes of establishing the 2014 executive compensation program, the compensation committee considered a competitive analysis of total direct compensation levels and compensation mixes for our executive officers, using information from:
+For purposes of establishing the 2018 executive compensation program, the Officers-Directors Compensation Committee considered a competitive analysis of total direct compensation levels and compensation mixes for our executive officers, using information from:

-• two general industry surveys as provided by management: the Hewitt Associates 2013 TCM Executive Total Compensation Survey and the Towers Watson 2013 U.S. General Industry Executive Database.
-The competitive consensus for top five named executive officers consists of an equally-weighted average of median data from both general industry surveys; and

-• comparison company median data from a comparator group consisting of the following 20 companies:
+- two general industry surveys as provided by management: the Aon Hewitt Associates 2017 TCM Executive Total Compensation Survey and the Willis Towers Watson 2017 U.S. General Industry Executive Database.
+The competitive consensus for top five named executive officers consists of an equally-weighted average of median data from both general industry surveys; and - comparison company median data from a comparator group consisting of 20 companies.
+The comparator group used in 2017 to set 2018 compensation was:

-3M Company Eastman Chemical Company Honeywell International Inc. Parker-Hannifin Corporation Air Products and Chemicals, Inc. Eaton Corporation Illinois Tool Works Inc. Praxair, Inc. Alcoa Inc. Ecolab Inc. International Paper Company The Sherwin-Williams Company The Dow Chemical Company Emerson Electric Co.
+3M Company Eastman Chemical Company Honeywell International Inc. Parker-Hannifin Corporation Air Products and Chemicals, Inc. Eaton Corporation Illinois Tool Works Inc. Praxair, Inc. Arconic Inc. Ecolab Inc. International Paper Company The Sherwin-Williams Company The Dow Chemical Company Emerson Electric Co.
 Johnson Controls, Inc. Stanley Black & Decker, Inc. E.I. du Pont de Nemours and Company Goodyear Tire & Rubber Company Monsanto Company Textron Inc.

 Our comparator group is intended to be representative of the market in which we compete most directly for executive talent.
 The selection of companies comprising our comparator group is based on similarity in revenue size, lines of business, participation in global markets and market capitalization.
+The peer group is constructed to target PPG near the median of the composite ranking of the financial and operating metrics of the companies in the comparator group.

-The compensation committee regularly reviews this group of companies with our independent executive compensation consultant, Frederic W. Cook & Co., Inc., to ensure that it remains an appropriate benchmark for us.
+The Officers-Directors Compensation Committee annually reviews this group of companies with our independent executive compensation consultant, FW Cook, to ensure that it remains an appropriate benchmark for us.